lpparente/COMP100/Module 3.md

 // Declaring counters.
 int counter = 1;

-// While counter is less than o equal to 5:. while (counter <= 5)
+// While counter is less than o equal to 5... while (counter <= 5)
 {
+    // ...
+Do this:
     Console.WriteLine(counter);

     counter++;